 November 9, 2013 | Beyond the Frame Annual Art Auction Art Gallery of Guelph, CA |

-October 21 - 24, 2013 | Source Materials (group exhibition) Curator, Zavitz Gallery, Guelph, CA |
+October 21 - 24, 2013 | Source Materials, group exhibition Curator, Zavitz Gallery, Guelph, CA |

-June 13 - July 18, 2010 | ROY G. BIV: Artist as Colourist Curator, Grimsby Public Art Gallery, CA |
+June 13 - July 18, 2010 | ROY G. BIV: Artist as Colourist Curator, works from the permanent collection at Grimsby Public Art Gallery, CA |

 hi at angelcallander.com